theodox/ta_101/TA coding 101.md

 On the other hand there are times when the magic is too deep and you risk tangling with Things Better Left Alone.
 Python [metaclasses](https://jakevdp.github.io/blog/2012/12/01/a-primer-on-python-metaclasses/) earned this quote for a reason:
 > “Metaclasses are deeper magic than 99% of users should ever worry about.
 If you wonder whether you need them, you don’t (the people who actually need them know with certainty that they need them, and don’t need an explanation about why).” — Tim Peters

 There really are legit applications for metaclasses, but they are rare (and often, the temptation to find uses coincides a bit too much with learning about metaclasses for the first time).
-If you're considering a metaclass -- or other highly involved techniques like runtime [monkey-patching]() or
+If you're considering a metaclass -- or other highly involved techniques like runtime [monkey-patching]() -- be sure you're actually solving the problem and not embracing cleverness for its own sake.